 - Bubbling in the drywall near the break (this could indicate termites)

 Additionally, keep in mind what goes on in that section of the wall.
 If there was a painting there and it caused your drywall to pull away and break off, not only will you need additional support in that area, but you may also need an inspection in the sections near it as well to determine why your wall is so weak.

 If you find any of these things when considering or performing your DIY drywall repair, you should definitely call in some help so they can determine what the actual cause of the damage is and get it fixed.

 The drywall repair verdict:

 In most cases, drywall is a home improvement you can do on your own.
 Many drywall repairs are strictly cosmetic, which means you don’t have to worry about disastrous consequences if something goes wrong.
-Not to mention, most mistakes can be solved with a little more sanding a bit more drywall compound.
+Not to mention, most mistakes can be solved with a little more sanding and a bit more drywall compound.

 However, if the damage seems extensive or you don’t feel confident in your abilities, give Faircloth Drywall Repair a call.
-We provide a free quote upfront, and peace of mind when we’re finished.
+We provide a free quote upfront and peace of mind when we’re finished.